News Submissions—General Guidelines and Frequently Asked Questions

 What publications does the university offer?

-How do I request an event or news be covered by the Office of Communications or Public Relations?
-Gallaudet community members can announce upcoming events via Daily Digest and the online Campus Calendar through this online submission page.
+How do I request an event or news be covered by the Office of University Communications?
 If you would like Communications and Public Relations to cover an event or news in our other publications, complete the news tip form at least two weeks in advance.
 If you have a preference on the publication in which it should be covered please note that in the appropriate field on the form.

 If I submit a news tip or article about an upcoming event, does that guarantee coverage?
 Due to limited staff resources and space limitations in certain publications, we are not able to honor all coverage requests.
 Priority will be given to those events that support the goals of the Gallaudet Strategic Plan.